Utsav1256/Dude_it-s_CSS/README.md

 }
 ```

-- these property will not work as same for the a tags, because ther are inline elements.
+- these properties will not work the same for the `a tags`, because they are inline elements.
 - Inline elements stack from left to right
 - But we can change them from inline to block if we want to